East Anglia tour

 distance 90 km; climb 950 m

 Sleepy timeless thatched villages dot our route back home, taking great care to avoid the delights of Stevenage, Welwyn and Luton.
-There's an early option to top up caffeine levels at Puckeridge, and a real treat in store for you if you choose to stop for lunch at the Spoke Cycles Cafe near Knebworth.
+There's an early option to top up caffeine levels at Puckeridge, and a real treat in store for you if you choose to stop at the Spoke Cycles Cafe near Knebworth.
 Run by an ex-pro rider, they serve coffee out of a 1964 Citroen H van which, with its corrugated sides, will be familiar to cycling fans as the broom wagon from Le Tour de France.
 A well-earned finishers meal will be ready for you back at the Greyhound Inn from 5pm – congratulations, you've completed Glaudax!